Skip to main content UVA Health logo of UVA Health

 Worried About Brain Aneurysms?

-See a UVA Health specialist and find out if genetic counseling or screening for hereditary brain aneurysms can help you.
+See a UVA Health specialist and find out if screening or genetic counseling for hereditary brain aneurysms can help you.

 If you have 2 or more blood relatives who have or had a brain aneurysm, Thomas recommends asking your doctor about a hereditary brain aneurysm screening.
 This advice is backed by American Heart Association/American Stroke Association guidelines.